 Call for Proposals:

-The Miniature Book Society is delighted to announce the 2019 Student Grants Program for the purpose of enabling students to pursue study in the medium of miniature books.
-Grants will be awarded up to the value of $1,000.00 for any one project and may be granted to enable continuation and completion of existing projects.
+The Miniature Book Society (MBS) is delighted to offer a five grant program to students pursuing studies in the medium of miniature books.
+Grants up to the value of $1,000 will be awarded to assist in the continuation and completion of any one existing project.

-• Travel for research relating to the goals outlined in the proposal,
+Travel for project related research goals as outlined in the submitted proposal,

-• Research costs (e.g. article access costs, copying costs, postage, etc.),
+Research costs such as: article access costs, copying costs, postage, etc..,

-• Hardware required to carry out the project.
+Hardware required to carry the project to completion.

 DEADLINES AND NOTIFICATIONS:

 Applications will be reviewed upon receipt.
-Decisions regarding the allocation of the grants will be made quarterly in 2019: January, April, July, and October.
+Decisions regarding the allocation of the grants are made quarterly: January, April, July, and October.
 Applicants will be notified of the Committee’s decision by email.

 Applicants will be notified by email within six weeks of receipt the application.